-The Port of Yamba serves the whole Northern Rivers and New England regions including the towns of Grafton, Maclean, Ballina, Lismore, Casino and Coffs Harbour.
-It is also the home port of the state's second largest fishing fleet and has the capacity to handle a range of imports and exports.
+Australia’s easternmost port, Port of Yamba in northern NSW serves the Northern Rivers and New England regions and the towns of Grafton, Maclean, Ballina, Lismore, Casino and Coffs Harbour.

 Port of Yamba provides import and export facilities for the region, is the home port of NSW’s second-largest fishing fleet and supports a vibrant shipbuilding and repair industry.

 Around 50 commercial vessels visit Port of Yamba each year, overseen by the Newcastle Harbour Master.

 The key safety tips for small boats around shipping channels are: